owlbarn/tutorial/book/case-image-inception/README.md

 Also note that the residual block aggregating features from different level of layers, instead of purely stacking them.
 This patten proves to be useful and will also be used in the Inception architecture.

+### SqueezeNet

+TODO: intro

+something more such as CapsuleNet etc.

 ## Building InceptionV3 Network

 Proppsed by Christian Szegedy et. al., [InceptionV3](https://arxiv.org/abs/1512.00567) is one of Google's latest effort to do image recognition.
 It is trained for the [ImageNet Large Visual Recognition Challenge](http://www.image-net.org/challenges/LSVRC/).
 This is a standard task in computer vision, where models try to classify entire images into 1000 classes, like "Zebra", "Dalmatian", and "Dishwasher", etc. Compared with previous DNN models, InceptionV3 has one of the most complex networks architectures in computer vision.